An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Chemours Co/The.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how CC stock compares to 2,000+ US-based stocks, and to peers in the Process Industries sector and Industrial Specialties industry.
+We show how CC stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and All Other Miscellaneous Chemical Product and Preparation Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.